Swimming Lesson Saftey Tips from Wallen Swim

 Enroll your child in swimming lessons at the Roseville location or El Dorado Hills location starting at 6 months of age.
-Continue the lessons year round.
-Your child will be comfortable in the water and will be great for keeping themselves safe.
+Continue the lessons year-round.
+Your child will be comfortable in the water and will be prepared to keep themselves safe.

 Don’t let your child swim with floaties

-Water wings, floaties, flap wings … whatever you call them, they aren’t good.
+Water wings, floaties, flap wings … whatever you want to call them, are not always a good idea.
 They teach kids that it is safe to be in the water and that they will just float, but without teaching them the actual skills to float.
-Kids who swim with floaties get an inaccurate feeling of security about the water and are much more likely to jump into the water without their floaties, at which point they will sink straight to the bottom.
+Kids who swim with floaties get an inaccurate feeling of security about the water and are much more likely to jump into the water without their floaties, at which point they may not know what to do.

-Instead, teach kids to swim without floaties from the very beginning.
-They will experience their face going underwater, and they will learn how to keep afloat as they gain more confidence in the water.
-They will gain a healthy respect for the water at the same time that they are gaining essential water skills.
+Instead, we highly recommend teaching kids to swim without floaties from the very beginning.
+They will experience their face going in the water, and they will learn how to keep themselves afloat as they gain more confidence in the water.
+They will gain a healthy respect for the water while at the same time, gain essential water safety skills.

 Put barriers around your pool